TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

 .. _cm-typo3-backend-add-content:

-Add content in the TYPO3 Backend
+Add content in the TYPO3 backend
 ================================

 Now it's a great time to add some content in the backend.
-Go to :guilabel:`WEB > Page` and select any of the pages you created before (for example "Page 1").
-Click the "plus" icon in the column labelled "*Main*" and choose the "Regular Text Element" content element.
+Go to :guilabel:`Web > Page` and select any of the pages you created before, (for example "Page 1").
+Click the :guilabel:`+ Content` button in the column labelled "*Main*" and choose the "Regular Text Element" content element.

-.. todo: add new screenshots
+.. include:: /Images/AutomaticScreenshots/CreateNewContentElement.rst.txt

-Enter a headline (marker 1), some arbitrary text in the Rich Text Editor (RTE) and save your changes by clicking button "Save and close" at the top (marker 2).
+Enter a headline and some arbitrary text in the Rich Text Editor (RTE) and save your changes by clicking button :guilabel:`Save` at the top.

-.. todo: add new screenshots
+You can return to the previous view by clicking :guilabel:`Close`.

+.. include:: /Images/AutomaticScreenshots/FillNewContentElement.rst.txt

 The new content element appears in the appropriate column.
-Repeat this process and enter some further content in column "*jumbotron*".
+Repeat this process and enter some further content in the column "Jumbotron".

-.. todo: add new screenshots

 Switch to the two column layout with a sidebar
 ==============================================